 Part of considering the property’s location is for the most productive bookings.
 Your goal is to have your rental booked all year, not just the busy season.

-With the increased number of market rentals, you want to make sure your location is perfect for your business!
-You don’t want to invest in a property which receives no bookings.
+With the increased number of market rentals, you want to make sure your location is perfect.
+You don’t want to invest in a property which sits vacant.

 You should consider how busy the area gets during popular times of the year.
 Is it suffocating?
 Too difficult to go out to eat?
 How does that affect a renter’s likelihood of choosing your property?